BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_1_Creating_a_Partially_Signed_Bitcoin_Transaction.md

 ## Examine a PSBT
 #### PSBT Role: Any

-So what does your PSBT actually look like.
+So what does your PSBT actually look like?
 You can see that with the `decodepsbt` command:
 ```
 $ bitcoin-cli -named decodepsbt psbt=$psbt
 {